-- All air-conditioning systems must have a minimum of 4 star rating for cooling - All split-systems must be 'inverter' systems. - All air conditioning plant must be concealed from view from the street, or must be located in the rear 50% of the lot. - All cooling systems must meet EPA requirements and Council requirements on noise emissions.
+• All air conditioning plant must be concealed from view from the street, or must be located in the rear 50% of the lot.

 16.6 Hot water for your home

 - To provide an efficient and reliable source of hot water for the residents at Valley Lake. - To reduce resource consumption and carbon dioxide emissions. - To reduce the cost of heating hot water in the home. - To integrate solar hot water units into Valley Lake in a manner that minimises visual impact.